sensu/sensu-docs/content/sensu-go/5.5/reference/tessen.md

 ## Configuring Tessen

 You can use the [Tessen API][2] and [sensuctl][3] to view and manage Tessen configuration.
-Tessen is enabled by default on all Sensu backends.
+Tessen is enabled by default on Sensu backends and required for [licensed][4] Sensu instances.
 To manage Tessen configuration using sensuctl, configure sensuctl as the default [`admin` user](../../reference/rbac#default-user).
-[Licensed][4] Sensu instances cannot opt out of Tessen.

 To see the status of Tessen: